jbuchbinder/jbuchbinder.github.com/source/quotes/index.md

 "If wealth was the inevitable result of hard work and enterprise, every woman in Africa would be a millionaire." - George Monbiot, from [The Self-Attribution Fallacy](http://www.monbiot.com/2011/11/07/the-self-attribution-fallacy/)

+"When I was a boy on the Mississippi River there was a proposition in a township there to discontinue public schools because they were too expensive.
+An old farmer spoke up and said if they stopped building the schools they would not save anything, because every time a school was closed a jail had to be built." - Mark Twain

 ## Racism, Bigotry and the Team Mentality

 "Slavery is slavery no matter how nicely the master treats you." – nada from [crooksandliars][29]